DIY Painted Kindness Rocks Craft – Inspire Positivity!

 Consider painting rocks with encouraging words on them, either by yourself or as a fun and frugal family activity!
 Then you can place them in various spots around your community or gift them to friends or family to share in the smiles.

 I recently painted kindness rocks with my kids, and we loved it so much!
-It’s such a creative social distancing activity.
+It’s such a fun and easy project to do together.

 What is the Kindness Rocks Project?